 When you buy insurance, an insurance company will protect itself and its investors by limiting the amount of payout they can process in each case.
 To do that, insurers have policy limits.

-For example, if you have a policy limit of a million dollars, an insurer will not pay any amount above that, even if the damage is greater than the policy limit.
+For example, suppose you have a policy limit of a million dollars.
+In that case, an insurer will not pay any amount above that, even if the damage exceeds the policy limit.
 However, working with an expert car accident attorney can help increase recoveries as attorneys can recover compensation from other sources.

 You may be a careful driver and think twice before crossing an intersection.
-However, the other oncoming drivers may not be as careful as you.
-There are more than 286 million cars in the United States and 5.25 million accidents annually, which means that there are high chances of getting into an accident.
+However, the other oncoming drivers may not be as cautious as you.
+There are more than 286 million cars in the United States and 5.25 million accidents annually, so there are high chances of getting into an accident.

-A car accident can leave a victim with serious injuries, causing emotional trauma and physical pain, affecting their quality of life.
+A car accident can leave a victim with serious injuries, causing emotional trauma and physical pain and affecting their quality of life.
 Victims requiring hospitalization or medical treatment for their car accident injuries must pay for it from their own pocket unless they have auto insurance with reasonable coverage.

 Auto insurance helps cover the cost of a car accident without the need for the victim to worry about financial responsibility.
 However, there are certain limits and coverages you should know about before purchasing an auto policy from an insurance provider.